wackerman23/GEOG331/README.md

 # GEOG331
-Code foe GEOG331 Environmental Data Science at Colgate University
+Code for GEOG331 Environmental Data Science at Colgate University